swagger-api/swagger-samples/java/java-jersey-jaxrs-multi/README.md

 This will start Jetty embedded on port 8002.

 ### Testing the server
+This sample demonstrate configuring two different "swagger contexts" (config + scanner) defined in two separate servlets in same web app.
-Once started, you can navigate to http://localhost:8002/api/swagger.json to view the Swagger Resource Listing.
+Once started, you can navigate to http://localhost:8002/api1/swagger.json and http://localhost:8002/api2/swagger.json to view the Swagger Resource Listing.
 This tells you that the server is up and ready to demonstrate Swagger.

 ### Using the UI